Related Features

 in blue light dancer in lace with makeup running down her eyes freezes in the middle of a dance as spectators look on

-R.O.S.E. at Park Avenue Armory; Photo: Stephanie Berger, Courtesy of Park Avenue Armory
+R.O.S.E. at the Park Avenue Armory.
+Photo: Stephanie Berger, courtesy of Park Avenue Armory

 The cast shifts location at intervals of fifteen minutes.
 Most of the time the NY group and Eyal’s company are conjoined, moving as a unit in subtle curves imitating the vertebrae of a spine, or transitioning between stacked lines and semicircles which open and close like a Venus flytrap.